-- the Central Bank of the Russian Federation - the National Wealth Fund of the Russian Federation - the Ministry of Finance of the Russian Federation - a person owned or controlled directly or indirectly by any of the persons above; or - a person acting on behalf of or at the direction of any of the persons above
+- a person owned or controlled directly or indirectly by any of the persons above; or - a person acting on behalf of or at the direction of any of the persons above.

-The term "foreign exchange reserve and asset management" means activities relating to the reserves or assets of the persons mentioned above to include the following:
+The term "foreign exchange reserve and asset management" means activities relating to the following reserves or assets:

-- money market instruments (including cheques, bills and certificates of deposit); - · foreign exchange; - · derivative products (including futures and options); - exchange rate and interest rate instruments (including products such as swaps and forward rate agreements); - transferable securities; - other negotiable instruments and financial assets (including bullion); and - · special drawing rights.
+- money-market instruments (including cheques, bills and certificates of deposit); - foreign exchange; - derivative products (including futures and options); - exchange rate and interest rate instruments (including products such as swaps and forward rate agreements); - transferable securities; - · other negotiable instruments and financial assets (including bullion); and - special drawing rights.